sanderland/katrain/README.md

 | ------------- | ------------- |
 | ![screenshot](katrain/img/anim_analyze.gif)  | ![screenshot](katrain/img/anim_teach.gif)  |

-## Quickstart

-* You can right-click most button or checkbox labels to get a tooltip with help.
-* To analyze a game, load it using the button in the bottom right, or press `ctrl-L`
-* To play against AI, pick an AI from the dropdown and either 'human' or 'teach' for yourself and start playing.
-    * For different board sizes, use the button with the little goban in the bottom right for a new game.

 # Documentation

 ## Installation
 * See the [releases tab](https://github.com/sanderland/katrain/releases) for pre-built installers for windows.
-* Alternatively use `pip3 install -U katrain` to install the latest version from PyPI on any OS.
+* Alternatively use `pip3 install -U katrain` to install the latest version from PyPI on any 64-bit OS.
     * Note that on MacOS you will need to set up KataGo using brew, as described [here](INSTALL.md).
 * See [here](INSTALL.md#MacPrereq) for detailed instructions for running from source files on Window, Linux and MacOS, as well as setting up KataGo to use multiple GPUs.